askvader/askvader/README.md

 ```

 ---
-### For devs - core design
+### Core design "laws"
-- `askvader deploy` should either fail or return a valid config - ideally catching failues before making any changes
-- `askvader undeploy` should undo entirety of last apply (similar to applying an empty config)
 - The (hash of the) single (resolved) expression should determine observable behaviour (e.g. no mutable dependencies, including local file system)

+- Any state backend maintains (hashes of?) previously resolved expression + state info for that deployment (including a bool: scuccess or not)
+- TODO atomicity/state
+    av deploy E1 to B <- success
+    av deploy E2 to B <- fail
+      what is the state of B?
+        in TF it is undefined
+        in a single machine Nix it is typically atomic
+  ACID by default would be *great*
+  Failed deployments logged in state backend, but *ignored* (underlying infra does not shift)
+    E.g. no need for rollbacks (unless for other reasons)
+    E.g. use blue/green in all backends by default)
+    NOTE carnary can be achieved on top of this

+- Deploying E twice in a sequence
+- `av deploy` should either fail or return a valid config - *ideally* catching failues before making any changes
+- `av undeploy` should undo everything that has ever been deployed by AV to this backend instance (AWS account, Kubernetes cluster)

 --